|

 rangefinder camera with a normal lens (80mm) and

 fine-grained film.
-Indoor shots, such as the Harpsichord
+Indoor shots, including the Harpsichord

 --Allen C. Benson